Aveglia/vAMPirus/docs/HelpDocumentation.md

           // TreeCluster command options for AminoType clustering (--aminoTClust) -- (Example: aminoTCopp"-option1 A -option2 B -option3 C -option4 D") - See TreeCluster paper and github page to determine the best options aminoTCopp="-t 0.045 -m max_clade -s 0.5"

+NOTE:: If planning to use this approach, it is recommended to use the ensemble sequence alignment approach ith musclev5

 ## Counts tables and percent ID matrices